Introduction to "The Graveyard Book"

 The ghosts also agreed to give the child the right to be a "free man in the cemetery" so that he can go in and out of the cemetery freely and be able to see the ghosts.
 As for the basic problem of what to eat and what to wear, Silas, a vampire who resides here, takes care of it.

-Silas is the coolest character in the book and the godfather of Bird.
+Silas is the coolest character in the book and the godfather of Birds.
 He said:

 "Mrs. Owens and her husband have taken the child under their protection.
 It will take more than just a couple of good-hearted souls to raise this child.
 It will…… take a graveyard." ("Mrs. Owens and Her husband took the child in.
 But only one or two good-hearted ghosts can't raise the child.
 It depends on the entire cemetery.")